antevis/CarND_T2_P4_PID/README.md

 **The tricky part** is with `i_error`.
-Since I evaluate cumulative error through some number of iterations (say, `200`), and each iteration's **CTE** might be both positive or negative, their raw summation (which is `i_error`) doesn't represent the magnitude of that parameter with positives and negatives canceling each other out.
-To address the issue, I've introduced the new variable (creatively called it `i_e_fabs_`), that accumulates absolute values of CTE throughout the epoch, and use it as a measure of the partial derivative for `Ki`.
+Since I evaluate cumulative error through some number of iterations (say, `200`), and each iteration's **CTE** might be both positive or negative, their raw summation (which is `i_error`) doesn't represent the magnitude of that parameter as positives and negatives cancel each other out.
+To address the issue, I've introduced the new variable (creatively called it `i_e_fabs_`), that accumulates absolute values of **CTE** throughout the epoch, and use it as a measure of the partial derivative for `Ki`.

 [The video](https://youtu.be/PDvEPJj8Nmg) illustrates the training process.

-It can be seen that the **backpropagation** updates are mostly concerned about `Ki`, with `Kp` and `Kd` staying pretty much unchanged around `0.2` and `3.0`.
-`Ki` **rapidly drops by one order of magnitude** to some value around `0.0003` or `3e-4`, having even gone to the negative territory for a brief period of time.
+It can be seen that the **backpropagation** updates are mostly concerned about `Ki`, with `Kp` and `Kd` staying pretty much unchanged and oscillating around `0.2` and `3.0`, while `Ki` **rapidly drops by one order of magnitude** to some value around `0.0003` or `3e-4`, having even gone to the negative territory for a brief period of time.

 ---
 ##### Basic Build Instructions